|

-Here, Carol Gordon and Anthoula Vlahakis (right) are up early to register attendees.
+Here, Carol Gordon and Anthoula Vlahakis (right) are up early to register

 Brenda Bradshaw greets Grant Brown (left) and Trevor Moraes